t-puetz/ownlinuxFSX/README.md

 Because even in 2020, 17 years after the first 64-bit CPU the AMD Athlon64 was released, we still need multilib systems to use our system as a daily driver.
 Gaming needs it.
 Video, Sound and Music software needs it.
 Virtualization needs it and probably a lot of proprietary, closed software still needs it.

-**A pure 64-bit system nowadays is as exotic as a daily driver nowadays as the use of IPv6still is in networking.**
+**A pure 64-bit system nowadays is as exotic as a daily driver nowadays as the use of IPv6 still is in networking.**

 ### Will there be something different of YOUR build of this particular LFS fork?